St. Luke's College of Medicine (Philippines)

-St. Luke's College of Medicine - William H. Quasha Memorial (SLCM-WHQM) is a tertiary medical school in Quezon City, Philippines.
+St. Luke's College of Medicine – William H. Quasha Memorial (SLCM-WHQM) is a tertiary medical school in Quezon City, Philippines.
 It is situated behind the St. Luke's Medical Center, the base hospital of the college.

 History

 The medical school was established in 1994.
-In June 1997, the 14-storey College of Medicine building which hosts the medical school was completed.
+In June 1997, the 14-story College of Medicine building which hosts the medical school was completed.
 The school opened its scholarship program in 2005.

 Facilities

 The campus contains five air-conditioned lecture halls, as well as smaller classrooms and discussion rooms.
 The five basic science laboratories can be used to perform dissections, slide microscopy, and experiments.
 The skills training laboratory is equipped with models and simulators for the development and refinement of medical skills.
 The behavioral science laboratory features a tinted mirror and allows the students to learn the skills of a psychiatric exam.
 A mock operating room is also available for students to practice surgical skills.